Death Spa: Release

-Home media
+Death Spa was given a limited release in the United States in July 1988.
 The film was released in Japan in 1989 on video, before being released to VHS in the United States in 1990.
 It was released on a Blu-ray/DVD combo pack in 2014.

 Legacy

-In 2014, Death Spa was featured on an episode of Red Letter Media's "Best of the Worst" along with High Voltage and Space Mutiny.

-In 2015, Death Spa was featured on an episode of the popular podcast How Did This Get Made?, featuring Horatio Sanz as the guest.
-They ridiculed several aspects of the film, such as the 80's workout gear, the paranormal-transgender villains, and whether or not serving sushi in a place of exercise is sanitary.

 Actress Karyn Parsons made her screen debut in Death Spa, and was subsequently brought in to audition for The Fresh Prince of Bel-Air after an NBC executive saw the movie on late-nite cable.